soixantecircuits/media-manager/README.md

 Sends image or video media with corresponding `id`.

 ##### GET `/api/v1/medias/:id/details`
 Sends available informations on media with corresponding `id`.
+You can retrieve the next X medias by adding the `next` query parameter or the X previous medias by adding the `prev` query parameter.
+Example: `GET /api/v1/medias/:id/details?next=10`

 ###### Response
 ```